 Another museum further out of town is the Vegkop museum.
-This is about 20 km going south on the R725.
-This museum belongs to some organisation (can't remember which one) and is at the site where a group of Voortrekkers had been fighting off some impies of Mzilikazi in 1836.
+Its is about 20 km going south on the R725 and has its own page, try

 The cemetery is at the entrance to town coming in from the north.
 Interesting to wander through, there is the section dedicated to the British soldiers who died in the area during the Anglo Boer war, there are the concentration camp graves with a central monument and a section for the Jewish dead.
 Of note are a number of old graves over the fence towards the stream.
 Judging by the names on the head stones these are graves of black people.
 An indication that black people lived in the vicinity and occupied the area on the northern side of the stream in the early years of the town.

-A historical farm, its official name: 'Leeupoort', not far out of town.I was going to include it in this page, but there is too much to write about, thus a separate web page has been called for.
+A historical farm, its official name: 'Leeupoort', not far out of town.I was going to include it in this page, but there is to much to write about, thus a separate web page has been called for.

 Yes, there has been progress, the main road through town which has been in a pot holy state for at least 20 years has finally been refurbished.
 That is what it looks like now, September 2013.